June 2nd, 2011

 Settling a Personal Injury Case-Case Value

 He Who Speaks First Loses.
 After the insurance adjuster has evaluated the claim and received his authority he contacts the plaintiff lawyer with the insurance company’s first offer.
-This is often low and it is less then the insurance adjuster will ultimately pay.
+This is often low and it is less than the insurance company will ultimately pay.
 This is where the negotiation starts- the high of great day jury value against the low of a minimal jury result.
 In negotiating with the adjuster we know the reasonable settlement value of the claim.
 Reasonable settlement value is the amount a jury will most often award for the case.
 The key is to get all of the adjuster’s authority (which is the most the insurance company will pay) and then determine if this is within the average jury range.
-In getting there remember the maxim-He Who Speaks First Loses.
-Put simply when negotiating always remain silent after presenting an offer or counter offer.
-Resist all temptation to keep talking after giving your number.
-Do not say anything until the adjuster gives his next number.

 Decline the Low Ball.
 Some insurance companies, particularly in a difficult economic climate, will never get to a fair settlement proposal.
 Often these companies have a corporate policy of using an impersonal computer evaluation that dictates a low ball offer the adjuster is stuck with.
 Knowing fair settlement-the amount a jury will usually pay-allows for recognition of a low ball unacceptable offer.
 When this occurs we advise our client to decline the offer and try the case.